 Kearns auto owners don’t need to filter their fuel because it has lots of grit in it; they need to filter it because it has some grit it in.
 Any dirt is bad for your engine.
 The cleaner the fuel, the better an engine will run.

 Over time, the small amounts of rust, dirt and contaminants in your fuel settle out inside the fuel tank.
 After about five years, this can amount to a quite a bit of sediment.
 This means that as your vehicle ages, your fuel filter has to work harder to screen your fuel: more sediment in your tank means more potential for grit in your fuel.

 The harder your fuel filter works, the more often it needs to be replaced.
-Check with your owner’s manual to find out how often it should be serviced and how long you can expect it to last.
-Kearns motorists should change it before it becomes clogged.
-Your friendly and honest Gines Auto Service service specialist can help you with recommended fuel filter replacement schedules.
+Check with your vehicle owner’s manual or Gines Auto Service to find out how often it should be serviced and how long you can expect it to last.
+You should change it before it becomes clogged.
+Your Gines Auto Service tech can help you with recommended replacement schedules.

 Fuel filters have a bypass valve.
 When the filter becomes clogged, the valve allows some fuel to bypass the filter so the engine can keep running – just not enough to be running well.

-Good car care means following recommended schedules for preventive maintenance, including changing your fuel filters.
-Take the auto advice offered in every owner’s manual and have your vehicle regularly inspected at Gines Auto Service.
-It may save Kearns drivers money by preventing costly repairs, but it will also repay them in improved fuel economy, safety and peace of mind.
+Good car care for Kearns drivers means following recommended schedules for preventive maintenance, including changing your fuel filters.
+Take the auto advice offered at Gines Auto Service and in every owner’s manual and have your vehicle regularly inspected.
+It may save you money by preventing costly repairs, but it will also repay you in improved gas mileage, safety and peace of mind.